 Adding Students to Roster

-To add students to an existing class, scroll down to the bottom of the class and click on the blue “+Click to add students” button.
+To add students to an existing class, scroll to the class in your roster and click on the "Class Options" drop down menu and select "Add new student”.

 Once you have clicked on that button, a screen will pop up that looks like this: